-The FFY 2006-2007 allocation for distribution to social services districts represents 97 percent of the total federal allocation to New York State, resulting in an allocation to districts of \$11,214,614.
-The remainder is being reserved by OCFS for two purposes: (1) to support IL services for youth in direct care in OCFS-operated facilities and rehabilitative services programs (districts are required to meet the IL services needs of eligible youth in OCFS custody placed in authorized voluntary agencies in the same manner and under the same criteria as youth in the custody of the commissioner of social services); and (2) to support OCFS activities related to the Chafee Foster Care Independence Act, including planning for implementation of data collection requirements.
-The Chafee Foster Care Independence Act requires the U.S. Department of Health and Human Services to establish a national performance assessment system to evaluate IL programs.
+The FFY 2007-2008 allocation for distribution to social services districts represents 97 percent of the total federal allocation to New York State, resulting in an allocation to districts of \$11,214,614.
+The remainder is being reserved by OCFS for two purposes: (1) to support IL services for youth in direct care in OCFS-operated facilities and rehabilitative services programs (districts are required to meet the IL services needs of eligible youth in OCFS custody placed in authorized voluntary agencies in the same manner and under the same criteria as youth in the custody of the commissioner of social services); and (2) to support OCFS activities related to the Chafee Foster Care Independence Act.

-The allocation methodology for the FFY 2006-2007 CFCIP allocations to social services districts is comprised of two parts, taking into consideration the potential IL population and IL expenditures.
-Half of the available funds are allocated to districts based on each social services district's potential IL population, which is defined as youth 14 to 21 years of age in care on September 30, 2006.
+The allocation methodology for the FFY 2007-2008 CFCIP allocations to social services districts is comprised of two parts, taking into consideration the potential IL population and IL expenditures.
+Half of the available funds are allocated to districts based on each social services district's potential IL population, which is defined as youth 14 to 21 years of age in care on September 30, 2007.
 Each local district is allocated an amount equal to its proportion of the potential IL eligible population in relation to the total statewide potential IL eligible population.
-The remaining half of the allocation is based on each social services district's proportion of the total statewide IL claims received by March 31, 2007, applied against the FFY 2005-2006 allocations, including expenditures made after September 30, 2006.
+The remaining half of the allocation is based on each social services district's proportion of the total statewide IL claims received by March 31, 2008, applied against the FFY 2006-2007 allocations, including expenditures made after September 30, 2007.
 Each local district is allocated an amount equal to its proportion of the historical claims.
-The two parts are then added together to get each social services district's FFY 2006-2007 total CFCIP allocation, which appears in Attachment A.
+The two parts are then added together to get each social services district's FFY 2007-2008 total CFCIP allocation, which appears in Attachment A.